ESCAP-SD/ESCAP_RAP_class/docs/README.md

-# Documenation for the Reproducible Analytic Pipelines class held by ESCAP
+# Documention for the Reproducible Analytic Pipelines class held by ESCAP